-Sampling interval is designed less than 1/100th of hydrodynamic characteristic time; the location of sampling layer is placed O(10) nanometers above the solid obstacle.
+The sampling interval is designed less than 1/100th of hydrodynamic characteristic time; the location of the sampling layer is placed O(10) nanometers above the solid obstacle.

 The height of the domain can be reduced by placing a specular wall on the top, in case the system is sufficiently large; the length of the domain along the periodic direction can be arbitrarily chosen.
 The optimal length is further determined by the relation between the strength of noise and number of particles, i.e., Vnoise 1/N.

 Data collection starts as soon as the relaxation process is finished.
-Temporal history of averaged velocity from the smallest layer size with shortest sampling interval is stored.
+The temporal history of averaged velocity from the smallest layer size with shortest sampling interval is stored.

-Produced dataset around the location of sampling layer is spatially and temporally averaged to produce the spatial and temporal variation of the sampled velocity.
+The dataset produced around the location of sampling layer is spatially and temporally averaged to produce the spatial and temporal variation of the sampled velocity.

 The noise is compared with the expected macroscopic velocity at that position, considering the linear velocity gradient from the wall to the far field.
-A paired condition which produces sufficiently small portion of noise and whose temporal duration is less than designed sampling interval is chosen to be the layer size and sampling duration of this hybrid simulation.
+A paired condition, which produces a sufficiently small portion of noise and whose temporal duration is less thanthe designed sampling interval, is chosen to be the layer size and sampling duration of this hybrid simulation.